rupalimayekar/ProjectWattpad/WattpadAnalysisSummary.md

 ### Languages
 The languages are a simple list of id-name list of Languages.
 We got these two columns and created a csv file with the languages.

+### Conclusion on the API
-Initially the data that we recieved from the API seemed limitted, did not have stories in multiple categories and languages but by making repeated calls modifying the filter parameters, we were able to get stories in multiple categories.
+Initially the data that we recieved from the API seemed limited, did not have stories in multiple categories and languages but by making repeated calls modifying the filter parameters, we were able to get stories in multiple categories.

 ### Limitations:
 * The api does not provide any user data
 * The story data does not represent a good sample of all the stories in Wattpad
 * The stories were mainly in English.
 We did not get stories in other languages
 * The API has a cap on the number of stories it gives us.
-We could only pull about 1500 stories when Wattpad has millions.
+We could only pull about 1400 stories when Wattpad has millions.

-### Cleaning the Data
+## Cleaning the Data
-The next step was to clean all the data.
-The story json had nested jsons for the story parts.
-The csv was not usable as is, so we had to remove some rows and columns to get a clean stories csv.
-We then merged this with the categories csv to merge the categories with the stories so that we had a category name for each story.

-### Creating the plots
+## Creating the plots
 We attempted to create the following plots:

 #### Story Trends by year